 Internal walls

-Repair category 1
+Repair category 2

-Notes Blemishes and holes from previous fixings were noted.
+Notes There is cracking and damage to plaster in places (primarily in cupboards).
+Holes from previous fixings were noted.

 Floors including sub-floors

 Repair category 1

-Notes There are areas of creaky and uneven flooring.
+Notes There are areas of creaky flooring.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.